vue-interface/vue-interface/packages/form-control/docs/form-control.md

 ## Animated

 The `form-control-animated` class provides a custom animated component where the `label` can be nested inside the input space and move when interacted with.
 This decreases the size needed for a form-control component.
-Use the [size](#sizes) classes described above to customize the size.

 <div class="flex flex-col gap-4">
     <!-- #region animated -->